 "Slumdog" rivets our attention because I feel Western audiences don't know quite what to do with the most difficult parts of it.
 Sure, we’re quite familiar with the fairy tale format and all its violence.
 After all, Bambi was orphaned after his mother was shot, Little Red Riding Hood was eaten alive, Snow White was sentenced to death by a jealous queen, Hansel and Gretel were banished in the woods by starving parents and captured by a cannibal witch, Dorothy's friends were viciously dismembered by flying monkeys, and she herself was a potential sacrifice for power, etc. In all, good prevails in some way or another.
 But the violence of Oz is quite another thing than the savagery in Mumbai shanties, particularly with real children.

 We can’t quite imagine where Azharuddin Mohammed Ismail lives in real life.
 He’s the actor who played the youngest Salim.
 His home was a tiny, crowded hut of tarpaulin walls and blankets in the Behrampada shanty area of Mumbai.
 Sadly, he’s worse off now than during filming, as the local community council deemed his family’s hut illegal and razed it.
-Fortunately, Boyle and the film’s production company are working to move his family and the family of Rubina Ali, who plays the young Letika,
+Fortunately, Boyle and the film’s production company are working to move his family and the family of Rubina Ali, who plays the young Letika, to new flats.

 The two actors’ good fortune notwithstanding, the story takes place in a world way beyond our direct experience, so it exists somewhat abstractly for most, I suppose.
 Until Boyle forces us to confront it, run through it, hide in it, and suffer in it.
 And in that confrontation, we find ourselves in shadowy knowledge of our own personal resources, uncertain.
 There's a tension in this knowing of our personal power, but yet not fully knowing its extent.
 So we latch onto that which we can comfortably observe in the story: HOPE.
 For the thoughtful audience, "Slumdog" asks, "What of my own hope?
 Would I transcend despair?
 Maintain my values?
 Surrender?"
 Difficult stuff.
 But youthful, reckless, romantic hope, which underlies the tale of the film, is easier.
 So we celebrate that, partly goaded with the Bollywood-style production number that plays over the credits.
 And we call it a "feel-good" experience.
 It's safe, no?